equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 6. Object-oriented aspects: classes and inheritance
 7. Common scientific libraries for Python
 8. If time permits: Advanced topics such as exceptions

-# 1. Basic command line usage

-Opening a terminal.
-Navigating through directories.
-Basic actions: executing files, creating and deleting files and directories, copying and moving.

-Command line alternatives for windows?
-Git Bash! (for later!)

-# 2. Hello Python!

-General intro.
-What is Python.
-What's it for.
-Who's behind it.
-How is it different from other languages. etc.

-A few words on Python 2 vs 3.

-# 3. Python in the command line and in files

-## 3.1 Command line interpreter

-## 3.2 Python files

-# 4. Variables and control statements

-# 5. Functions

-# 6. Object-oriented programming

-# 7. Python libraries

-## 7.1 NumPy

-## 7.2 Matplotlib

-## 7.3 SciPy

-# 8. Advanced topics